 A home study is a required step for any family wanting to adopt any child.
-It is used not only for private and public adoptions, but also for foster care, stepparent adoptions, kinship adoptions (when grandparents or other family members are raising a child), and second parent adoptions following a surrogate birth or sperm donation.
+It is used for private and public adoptions, and for foster care, stepparent adoptions, kinship adoptions (when grandparents or other family members are raising a child), and second-parent adoptions following a surrogate birth or sperm donation.

 For LGBTQ people, it’s important to work with professionals who are affirming and inclusive, which can be a struggle in certain parts of the country.
 Sometimes families find themselves working with an agency or social worker who is overtly homophobic or simply ignorant of how to appropriately address the unique aspects of being same-sex parents or a single gay, bi or trans parent.
 When contacting an agency, ask for references and inquire if the organization has experience and success working with the LGBTQ community.
 The agencies listed on HRC’s “All Children, All Families” database is a good place to find inclusive professionals.